Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 • Discoloration doesn’t grow out

-• Other nails begin changing
+• Other nails begin to change

 FAQs – Toenail Fungus and Odor